ovh/docs/pages/web/domains/dns_dynhost/guide.en-ca.md

 ### Step 2: Create the dynamic DNS record (DynHost).

 This second step involves creating the DNS record that must be updated dynamically.
-As a reminder, it must not already exist in your domain name’s OVH DNS zone as an A record.
-For advice on how to check this and delete the A record if necessary, please read our guide to [Editing an OVH DNS zone](https://docs.ovh.com/gb/en/domains/web_hosting_how_to_edit_my_dns_zone/){.external}.
+As a reminder, it must not already exist in your domain name’s OVHcloud DNS zone as an A record.
+For advice on how to check this and delete the A record if necessary, please read our guide to [Editing an OVHcloud DNS zone](../web_hosting_how_to_edit_my_dns_zone/).

 Once you are ready to create the DynHost record, go to the `DynHost`{.action} tab, then click `Add a DynHost`{.action}.
 In the pop-up window, enter the following information: